I think the way to sum up the correct level of anticipation for

 If you doubt me, take another look at the iPhone.
 It’s really just a wrapper for an enormous pile of Core Animation routines.

-$29.
+Call it $29.
 And most of these copies would be “sold” the first time the user happens to sit next to someone with Core Animation installed.
 They’ll spend an entire 3 hour flight stealing increasingly shameless glances and by the time their plane touches down in Dallas/Fort Worth, their own desktops will seem as slick and powerful as Jerry Stiller.

 Mail, iCal, and Address Book

 I wonder if Apple knows something about Microsoft’s future that we don’t.
 Or maybe Steve Ballmer keyed Steve Jobs’ Mercedes once, or something.
 Because Apple continues to try to nudge Microsoft apps away from the center of the Mac experience.
 It’s slow work, like wiggling a fridge out so you can mop underneath it, but you can’t ignore the progression.
 Safari eliminated Internet Explorer.
 Keynote took out PowerPoint.
 Pages got off to a slow start and seems eons away from truly challenging Word, but the ’08 edition of iLife clearly came to play and it brought a great spreadsheet app with it.

 And now we have the de-wussification of Mail.
 Mail was once a candy-apple red Mazda Miata.
 Now it’s a Ford pickup with a gun rack and a rear-window decal of a cartoon Calvin peeing all over the Microsoft Entourage icon.